UK Spouse Visa Extension

 Priority applications for a spouse visa extension

 There is a super priority service for the extension applications at a cost of £1000.
-This service may not be available every day and sometimes you may have to wait for a few days to reserve this option.
+This service isn’t available daily, and you may have to wait for a slot to open.

 Decisions under super priority service are normally made on the next business day after you submit your biometric information.
 If you are submitting your biometrics at a UKVCAS application centre, you can book the earliest or the most convenient appointment, after which your application will be processed within 24 hours.